 DO YOU WANT TO HELP?
 HERE'S HOW:

 WST is a non-profit trust with trustees volunteering their expertise and services.
-Nevertheless we have extensive costs up ahead for the establishment of two new healing and recovery centres, fundraising and building costs, computer equipment, phone, Internet and travel costs.
+Nevertheless we have extensive costs up ahead for the establishment of a new healing and recovery centre, fundraising and building costs.

 To discuss your WST donation, email Ray

 Janet Curle (nee Balcombe) sharing her story of triumph over meth-addiction and a toxic lifestyle, bringing hope and expanding the recovery network